Special Projects & Outreach

 - People tend to dump left-over cooking grease, oils and food scraps down the sink and simply turn on the garbage disposal.

 - Another common mistake is rinsing dishes in the sink with hot water to remove the grease residue left on plates.

 What can happen if I dispose of FOG down my kitchen sink?

 - Grease makes its way into city sanitary sewer pipes when oil, butter, shortening and sauces are washed down the kitchen.

 - Improper disposal of FOG can result in blockages in city sanitary sewer lines and homeowner pipes.
 This may lead to property damage, foul odors and road closures due to backed up pipes.

 What can I do to help the problem?

 - Avoid pouring FOG and food scraps down the kitchen sink.
 Instead, pour the grease into a sealable container, freeze and dispose in the trash when the container is full.
-Large amounts of cooking oil may be recycled.

 - Before putting your dirty dishes in the sink, wipe off excess grease with a paper towel and throw the paper towel in the trash.